 How to get Life Insurance if You’re Terminally Ill?

-If you’ve received a terminal illness, you can’t get the typical term or whole life insurance.
+You can’t get the typical term or whole life insurance if you’ve received a terminal illness.
 They both have medical exams and strict underwriting guidelines.
 Your terminal illness would exclude you from coverage.

 As mentioned earlier, you have two options: